Per Ardua ad Astra

 In the main, the world connects the Panavia Tornado name with a respected, hard hitting, low flying, swing wing strike aircraft designed and built by a tri-national consortium consisting of Germany, Great Britain and Italy.
 While the strike variant of the aircraft did have a protracted and difficult development phase, it was a success upon its entry to service.
 The Tornado F.3, the dedicated interceptor variant, was rather a different story.

 The catalyst for the idea of developing an air defense member of the Tornado family was in the Royal Air Force’s pressing need to replace its ageing English Electric Lightning and McDonnell Douglas Phantom fleets with a modern and much more capable aircraft in the interceptor role.
-The Cold War was still on and the RAF wanted a more formidable machine to send up in response to the Soviet bombers which tested the northern approaches of British airspace.
+The Cold War was still on and the RAF wanted a more formidable machine to send up in response to the Soviet reconnaissance aircraft which tested British airspace on a routine basis.

 The first of many obstacles the Tornado F.3 would have to face came as soon as it was proposed; Great Britain would be on its own to develop the interceptor from the striker.
-To take a machine intended to satisfy the needs of multiple nations and retailor it to satisfy British specific needs and political imperitives would prove to be very long and rought road indeed.
+To take a machine intended to satisfy the needs of multiple nations and retailor it to satisfy British specific needs and political imperitives would prove to be very long and rough road indeed.

 Approval for development of what was originally named Tornado ADV (Air Defense Variant) was granted in 1976 and the prototype made its first flight in 1979.
 The most obvious outward difference from the strike version was the ADV’s more refined and slender nose profile to accommodate an air to air intercept radar unit known as the AI.24 Foxhunter; this radar and its own developmental problems would prove to be yet one more obstacle for the Tornado F.3 to face.